Our products

 Preparation Requires cooking Ready to eat

-Shelf life 2-3 days in refrigerator 2-5 years unopened
+Shelf life 2-3 days in fridge 2-5 years unopened

 Price per mg of omega-3 Variable, generally higher Generally more economical